MicrosoftDocs/WSL/commandline/WSL/faq.md

 **/mnt/\<drive letter>/**

 Example usage would be `cd /mnt/c` to access c:\

+### How do I use a Windows file with a Linux app?

+One of the benefits of WSL is being able to use the same file with both Windows and Linux apps or tools.

+One of the main limitations of using WSL is that changing Linux files with a Windows app or tool is not allowed.
+See: [Do not change Linux files using Windows apps and tools](https://blogs.msdn.microsoft.com/commandline/2016/11/17/do-not-change-linux-files-using-windows-apps-and-tools/)

+However changing Windows files with a Linux app or tools is allowed.

+One way to use a Windows file with a Linux app is to use an absolute path, e.g. `/mnt/c/Users/<Windows User>/Documents/Projectes/<filename>`.

+However not all Linux apps or tools can access a file using `/mnt`.

+A solution is to create a [symbolic link](http://manpages.ubuntu.com/manpages/precise/man7/symlink.7.html).

+Windows directory: `C:\Users\<Windows User>\Documents\Projects`    Note: This directory exist.

+Linux directory:   `/home/<Linux User>/Projects`                   Note: This directory does not exist.

+`ln -s "/mnt/c/Users/<Windows User>/Documents/Projects" /home/<Linux User>/Projects`

+Now in WSL you can access the Windows directory as `/home/<Linux User>/Projects` or a specific file as `/home/<Linux User>/Projects/<filename>`, and if in WSL the current directory is `~` then `Projects/<filename>`.

 ###Is there any distinction between files in the Linux drive and the mounted Windows drives?
 1. Files under the Linux root (i.e. “/”) are controlled by the subsystem.
 This allows for Linux specific behavior including but is not limited to: